CBDOO at your service

 How to store CBD flowers?

-CBD flowers stored in a jar
+CBD flowers preserved in a jar

 After choosing beautiful, intensely fragrant CBD flowers, you wonder how to store them.